Class A and B taxi fares

 - you soil the taxi and the driver has to stop working to get the vehicle cleaned (this charge is up to a maximum of £75.00)

-For full details of the maximum fares, go to:
+For full details of the maximum fares go to maximum fare structure.

 You will be offered a receipt for your fare.